censorship-no-archive/ceno1/doc/threatModel.md

 issue.

 ##### NCC-CENO-001: Distribution of Untrusted and Unsigned Mozilla Firefox Add-On
-CENO team is now distributing a signed version of their Mozilla Firefox Add-on included in the CENOBox, along with a profile that automatically loads it, therefore the issue is considered **resolved**.
-However the team has decided not to upload the add-on to the addons.mozilla.org site (AMO), since it could interfere with their normal browsing experience, for example by downgrading HTTPS to HTTP requests.
+CENO team is now distributing a signed version of their Mozilla Firefox add-on included in the CENOBox, along with a profile that automatically loads it.
+Therefore, the issue is considered **resolved**.
+However, the team has decided not to upload the add-on to the addons.mozilla.org site (AMO), since it could interfere with their normal browsing experience, for example by downgrading HTTPS to HTTP requests.

 ##### NCC-CENO-003: CENO Bridge Uses Static Source Port
-Bridge maintainers are encouraged to proxy Bundler Server traffic via a anonymization network (specifically tor), in which case the static source port will not be exposed.
+Bridge maintainers are encouraged to proxy Bundler Server traffic via an anonymization network (specifically Tor), in which case the static source port will not be exposed.
 We consider this issue **mitigated**.

 ##### NCC-CENO-005: Extension Toggle Switch Implementation is Unsafe
-CENO team has removed the Toggle Switch therefore this issue is considered **resolved**.
+CENO team has removed the Toggle Switch, therefore this issue is considered **resolved**.

 ##### NCC-CENO-008: Bridge Server Private Files Accessible To Other Users